Skip to contentSkip to navigationSkip to topbar

 • Participants entering the Room at different points in time.
 You can see this when there are different start times in the recordings' metadata.

-The example for this tutorial will be a scenario in which you want to mix Recordings from a Group Room with two participants.
+The example for this tutorial will be a scenario in which you want to mix Recordings from a Room with two participants.
 In this scenario:

-• Alice joined the Group Room when it started, but Bob entered roughly 20 seconds after it started.
+• Alice joined the Room when it started, but Bob entered roughly 20 seconds after it started.

 • Both Alice and Bob have different offset values.

-• The video and audio tracks for both Bob and Alice were recorded, so there are four recordings for the Group Room once the Room has completed:
+• The video and audio tracks for both Bob and Alice were recorded, so there are four recordings for the Room once the Room has completed:

 • Alice's audio